 ● Multiple sessions can be docked on the screen to allow easy workspace management.

-● Upload files to remote server securely using SCP or SFTP protocols.
+● Upload files to a remote server securely using SCP or SFTP protocols.

 4) Bitvise SSH client

-Bitvise SSH client is a good free alternative for PuTTY as SSH client for Windows 8.1 and 10 if you want to automate a connection to SSH servers.
+Bitvise SSH client is a good utility if you want to automate a connection to SSH servers.
 Bitvise is free for personal use and paid for commercial use.
 Bitvise SSH client provides claims to have an advanced graphical interface for SFTP clients and terminal emulators.

-MobaXterm is the most positively received and widely regarded alternative for PuTTY for Windows 8.1 and 10, it has both free and paid versions.
-It is targeted for all types of users like programmers, webmasters, IT administrators or anyone who wants to manage a system remotely.
+MobaXterm is the most positively received and widely regarded SSH client for Windows 10.
+It has both free and paid versions.
+It is targeted at all types of users like programmers, webmasters, IT administrators, or anyone who wants to manage a system remotely.
 MobaXterm is most popular for having a lot of features and support for plugins to extend those features.
 MobaXterm has no ads in both free and paid versions.
 Following are some of the features in MobaXterm:

 ● You can use UNIX commands in Windows.